 Performing the role of an Officer of the Grange takes dedication and commitment to the interests of all members of the Grange.
 These roles are historical in nature as laid out in the Bylaws for the Grange and are key to the function of a Grange as a place for community.

-The Grange Master shall serve as president of the board of director.
-The master shall preside at all meetings of the members and the board of directors.
+The President serves as the president of the board of directors and presides at all meetings of the members and the board of directors.

-The Overseer shall serve as the vice-president of the board and the assistant to the Master.
+The Vice President serves as the vice president of the board and the assistant to the President.

-The Treasurer shall have general supervision over the care and custody of the funds and securities of the corporation.
+The Treasurer supervises the care and custody of the funds and securities.

 Donlyn Arbuthnot Whissen

-The Historian shall be responsible for relaying local historic moments from the past to entertain and provide context to Grange goals and relevance to the present.
+The Historian relays local, historic moments from the past to entertain and provide context to Grange goals and relevance to the present.

 The First Officers